MAY 25-SEP 10, 2017

-The Hirshhorn will celebrate the pioneering early works of Markus Lüpertz (b.
+The Hirshhorn celebrated the pioneering early works of Markus Lüpertz (b.
 Liberec, Czech Republic, 1941), one of the most influential contemporary German artists, with an in-depth exploration of his groundbreaking paintings from the 1960s and 1970s.

-Featuring large-scale works—such as the 40-foot long Westwall (Siegfried Line), on view for the first time in the US—this exhibition brings more than thirty paintings to the National Mall in a striking exploration of one artist’s response to a uniquely charged cultural moment.
+Featuring large-scale works—such as the 40-foot-long Westwall (Siegfried Line), on view for the first time in the US—this exhibition brought more than 30 paintings to the National Mall in a striking exploration of one artist’s response to a uniquely charged cultural moment.

-Markus Lupertz: Threads of History coincides with The Phillips Collection’s exhibition Markus Lupertz (May 27–September 3), which spans the artist’s entire career.
-Together, the two presentations form Lupertz’s first major US museum retrospective.
+Markus Lupertz: Threads of History coincided with the Phillips Collection’s exhibition Markus Lupertz (May 27–September 3), which spanned the artist’s entire career.
+Together, the two presentations formed Lupertz’s first major US museum retrospective.

 Curated by Evelyn Hankins, Senior Curator, with curatorial assistance from Betsy Johnson.